 Infographics can be embedded in the HTML/PDF version of the manuscript, and/or uploaded onto the article's associated Figshare page.
-If an infographic is submitted or created post-article publication, it is usually only hosted on the Figshare page.
-However, we will endeavor to embed the infographic retrospectively in the HTML version of the article (although this cannot always be guaranteed).

 Author-created infographics must include specific logos and disclaimer information (see "What should be included in a digital feature?" for more information).
 These should be requested from the relevant journal for inclusion in the final infographic.